 DropZone Waterpark is equipped with 2 body flume slides, a mat racing slide, continuous lazy River, flowrider, spring pool, a splash pad, large kiddie area and an Olympic size pool.

-Splashtopia at Omni Rancho Las Palmas, Rancho Mirage (hotel reservations required)
+Splashtopia at Omni Rancho Las Palmas, Rancho Mirage (Open – Hotel Reservations Required)

-The Cover offers wade pools, tidal waves, racing slides, a treehouse structure and Adventure River.
+The Cove Waterpark in Jurupa Valley offers wade pools, tidal waves, racing slides, a treehouse structure and Adventure River.

-Buccaneer Cove features four levels of family water play with dozens of interactive water elements, including 5 colorful water slides, interactive aqua domes, fun spray cannons, spray loops and cylinder spray fountains.
+Buccaneer Cove at Castle Park features four levels of family water play with dozens of interactive water elements, including 5 colorful water slides, interactive aqua domes, fun spray cannons, spray loops and cylinder spray fountains.

 Water Parks in Los Angeles

 Spend a day cooling off at California’s largest water park, Raging Waters Los Angeles.
 With 50 beautifully landscaped acres of slides, attractions and its own sandy beach, Raging Waters has active entertainment options for everyone.

 Feel the adrenaline rush on the all new Aqua Rocket, a four-person rocket style raft merging the excitement of a roller coaster and the thrills and spills of a water ride.
 Face thrillers like the Dr. Von Dark’s Tunnel of Terror, which features both a 40-foot drop and 360-degree spins … in total darkness!

 Make a splash at Wave Cove, a wave pool that simulates true tidal movements or just kick back and tube the quarter-mile-long lazy river known as Amazon Adventure.